 (For a Combined Honours degree the higher entrance requirements of the subjects usually apply.)

 The University of Stirling’s HRM degree takes an approach which provides students with the essential critical thinking and analytical skills needed to manage and thrive in today’s organisations.
 The degree is not prescriptive and encourages students to critically examine organisational policies as well as claims made about employment and the labour market more widely.
-As such HR ‘best practice’ is questioned throughout the degree.
-The Stirling Institute for Socio-Management, which houses the degree, has a focus that goes beyond traditional businesses to include the public and non-profit sectors, community organisations and employee-owned organisations.
-Employee ownership, for example, is covered extensively within a specific advanced level module on the HRM degree.
+As such, HR ‘best practice’ is questioned throughout the degree.
+The Working Lives Group, within the Management, Work & Organisation Division, which houses the degree, has a focus that goes beyond traditional businesses to include the public and non-profit sectors, community organisations and employee-owned organisations.

 Teaching provision in Business and Management has been assessed by the Scottish Funding Council and rated as 'highly satisfactory'.